xAssets Hosted Infrastructure

 improvements in the overall effectiveness of the hosted service.

-Our excellent hosting infrastructure means that support incidents are minimised and access to the database to solve any
+Our excellent hosting infrastructure means that support incidents are minimized and access to the database to solve any

 questions or incidents is fast any easy for our support team.
 This means that the cost of